terraform-google-modules/terraform-google-data-fusion/modules/dataproc_provisioner/README.md

 # Dataproc Provisioner

 This module can be used to deploy a custom compute profile for a GCP dataproc provisioner.
-The default dataproc provisioner uses things like the default network and default compute service account which is often not desirable.
+The default dataproc provisioner has unconfigurable settings such as using the default network and default compute service account which are often not desired.

 ## Usage